CETL Key Initiatives

 A brief introduction to Global Learning and Citizenship at UWO

 A commitment to global learning and citizenship is reflected in the mission and Essential Learning Outcomes at the core of liberal education at UW Oshkosh.
-In the past few years, our teaching community has identified a need to make global learning and citizenship a key characteristic of undergraduate education by intentionally integrating it into the University Studies Program and the broader curriculum.
+Global learning and citizenship is a key characteristic our undergraduate education and is intentionally integrated into the University Studies Program and the broader curriculum.

 The Global Learning and Citizenship Initiative includes a series of faculty development opportunities designed to help instructors engage students with strategies to gain deep knowledge about the world and its peoples, build students’ capacity for civic engagement at local and global levels, and prepare them for the responsibilities of informed citizenship in a complex, interdependent and changing world.

 A timeline of faculty dialogues and engagement, beginning with the charge to the Liberal Education Reform Team (LERT) to reform general education in 2007, can be found here.
 It provides a sense of the trajectory of campus commitments to and dialogues about global learning and citizenship over the past few years, including the approval of a general education global citizenship requirement and a global scholar designation for qualifying graduates.